melissaboiko/joyodb/README.md

 ## Yet to be done

  - Decide how to mark 恐らく as special

- - Examples:
-   - Handle examples with （） like those for 羽
-   - Handle examples with 「」

  - Notes (参考)
    - Distinguish kanji-scoped notes from reading-scoped (almost done; need to